 Warm, familiar, and inviting, this cinnamon tea is perfect for fall and couldn't be easier to whip up.
 It fills the kitchen with wafts of spice while it simmers making it an irresistible cool-weather drink!

 This recipe was a magnet for me because I could just imagine how wonderful it would smell in my kitchen.
 However, I almost cringed at the thought of a strong cinnamon taste that would most likely be cloying, bitter, and overwhelming all at the same time.
 I am not one to add sugar to anything, but I figured I might just have to add some here.
 Ha!
-And haha!
-This is a 10 and then some!
+This is a 10 and then some.

 One of my workout partners owns a spice store here in Baton Rouge (Red Stick Spice Co.) so I quizzed her on cinnamon at our last drudgery session.
 I decided that getting some of the freshest sticks possible would be the key to a successful test.
 And I was right.
 This morning I dutifully read the recipe, started the pot of water and cinnamon sticks to boil, turned it to a simmer, and set the timer for the 15 minutes.
 Bam!
 Couldn't have been easier.
 20 minutes total and that included finding the perfect cups.